openworld42/Cellolution/README.md

 Cellolution uses [JSON-java](https://github.com/stleary/JSON-java) with some modifications (no dependencies).

 **Author:** Heinz Silberbauer (You like it?
 Spend a Github Star to motivate me :whale:)

+Contributions (or a request :slightly_smiling_face:) from any interested party are welcome - please open an issue with a short description.